wix-incubator/carmi/README.md

 4. Using Functional Reactive Programming to box fragments of your state with getters&setters, running deriviations in a way that logs which fragments were read during the computation, and invalidate when one of their setters is invoked

-This project is an attempt at a new approach, a DSL+Compiler which are fed inputs of all the deriviation of state you need and the paths into your state which you want to be able to write to
+This project is an attempt at a new approach, a DSL+Compiler which are fed two types of inputs:

+1. The deriviation of state you need
+2. The paths in the model you want to write to

-The compiler generates JS source code which handles all the reactive cache invalidation automatically, and can do all sort of cool stuff that is nearly impossible to do automatically in the other approachs like hoisting shared sub expressions
+The compiler generates JS source code which handles all the reactive cache invalidation automatically

+Because the compiler knows in advance all the stuff that can be read/written from/to the model, it can do all sort of cool stuff that is nearly impossible to do automatically using other approachs

+1. Track conditional consumption of parts of the model only if used with zero
+2. Hoisting shared sub expressions, so they are only calculated once
+3. Not track dependencies if there are no setters that can cause the expression to invalidate

 THIS IS A POC - Do not use for production yet